A Place for Mom

 • Talk with their doctor and other health professionals.
 Are you comfortable managing your parent’s chronic illnesses or physical limitations?
 Are you prepared to handle common dementia behaviors if they arise?

-2. How much personal assistance and supervision can you provide?
+2. How much care can you provide?

 Even if your loved one is mostly independent and only needs help with some activities of daily living (ADLs), understanding the level of help you can offer is crucial when deciding whether to move them in with you.